fusion-neutronics/materials_for_mc/docs/source/index.md

-# Materials For MC Documentation
+# Materials for MC Documentation

-Materials For MC is a package for accessing nuclear cross section data
+Materials for MC is a package for accessing nuclear cross section data

 It provides tools for defining elements, nuclides, and materials then accessing cross sections and energy grids,